Annual Fan Award

 Each year, Upstage Lung Cancer has bestowed our “Fan Award” on an individual or organization whose efforts have shown exceptional leadership in the area of lung cancer.
 It could be for the courage to speak out and raise awareness, for advocacy, or for conducting research leading to new methods of early detection and identification of lung cancer.

-This was our seventh year to present our elegant etched glass Fan Award in homage to the elaborate fans that graced the stages of grand music hall productions, like the Ziegfeld Follies.
+This was our 15th year to present our elegant etched glass Fan Award in homage to the elaborate fans that graced the stages of grand music hall productions, like the Ziegfeld Follies.
 Below are our distinguished recipients.

 2016 Recipient: Chris Draft